 Now, Search of Flutter and Install.
 It requires a restart for Android Studio to activate this plugin.

-First, you have to download Flutter SDK using the link below.
+First, we have to download Flutter SDK using the link below.

-I am assuming that the downloaded file is on the Downloads directory of your system.
-Now you need to Extract this compressed file using the terminal command below
+I am assuming that the downloaded file is on the Downloads directory of our system.
+Now we need to extract this compressed file using the terminal command below

 tar xf ~/Downloads/flutter_linux_v0.6.0-beta.tar.xz

-Now you need to add the Flutter to your path using the below command.
+Now we need to add the Flutter to our system’s path using the below command.

 flutter doctor --android-licenses

-You already added the Path variable before.
+We already added the Path variable before.
 But it only valid for the current terminal window.
-You have to run the below command to make it permanent.
+We have to run the below command to make it permanent.

 Creating a new application on Flutter can be done with three methods.
 Using Android Studio plugin, VS code plugin, or using Terminal + Editor method.
 Here, I am going with the third method(Terminal + Editor).